After six months of war, powers push for new Libyan talks at U.N.

 Germany has offered to host that conference by the end of the year, although no date has been fixed.

-“The idea is to get a number of key players on the same page, to move the process forward, to support Ghassan Salame and his calls for a ceasefire, for bringing the international community together and then eventually an intra-Libyan dialogue,” a senior U.N. official said.
+“The idea is to get a number of key players on the same page, to move the process forward, to support Ghassan Salame and his calls for a ceasefire, for bringing the international community together and then eventually an intra-Libyan dialogue,” a senior U.N. official said ahead.

-Salame thinks Germany can mediate, as it is seen as impartial in the conflict, in contrast to France and Italy, which jointly hosted Thursday’s meeting but have been competing for influence in Libya.
+Salame thinks Germany can mediate, as it is seen as impartial in the conflict, in contrast to France and Italy, who jointly hosted Thursday’s meeting, but have been competing for influence in Libya.

 Both countries brought Haftar and Serraj, along with regional players, together at summits in Paris and Palermo last year, but failed to achieve a breakthrough.